 Takeaway:

-Q: Can staging overcome low ceilings or limited natural light?
+Q: Can staging overcome low ceilings or limited natural light in Rancho Mission Viejo?

-A: Staging can improve flow and presentation, but it cannot fully offset structural limitations like ceiling height or window placement.
+A: Staging improves flow and presentation, but it does not offset structural limitations like ceiling height or window placement.
+Vertical compression remains noticeable to buyers who have just toured a competing home with taller ceilings.
+Structure sets the upper boundary for value.

 Example: